roday73/photoAlbumManager/README.md

 # photoAlbumManager
 Simple Photo Album Manager implementing a REST API

-This REST API implemention utilizes Java 8/Maven/Springboot/SpringMVC Rest/JPA and runs in an embedded Tomcat container within Springboot.
+This REST API implemention utilizes Java 8/Maven/Springboot/SpringMVC Rest and runs in an embedded Tomcat container within Springboot.

 How to run the app: